-Additional information about this unit 2.6 Adhere to organisational policies and procedures, legal and ethical requirements when implementing best practice in a business environment Unit aim (s) This unit aims to develop the knowledge and skills required to support environmental sustainability in a business environment and introduces learners to the principles supporting environmental sustainability in a business environment.
-Upon completion of this unit, learners will be able to implement best practice in environmental sustainability in a business environment.
-Assessment requirements specified by a sector or regulatory body (if appropriate) Skills CFA Assessment Strategy Competence units (S/NVQ) Details of the relationship of the unit and relevant national occupational standards Business & Administration (2013) National Occupational Standards
+Additional information about this unit N/A Adhere to organisational policies and procedures, legal and ethical requirements when implementing best practice in a business environment Unit aim (s) This unit aims to develop the knowledge and skills required to support environmental sustainability in a business environment and introduces learners to theprinciples supporting environmental sustainability in a business environment.
+Upon completion of this unit, learners willbe able to implement best practice in environmental sustainability in a business environment.
+Assessment requirements specified bya sector or regulatory body (if appropriate) Skills CFA Assessment Strategy Competence units (S/NVQ) Details of the relationship of the unit and relevant national occupational standards Business & Administration (2013) National Occupational Standards

-Title: D/506/1956 Resolve administrative problems Level: 4 Credit Value: 6 GLH: 56 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand the principles underpinning the resolution of administrative problems 1.1 Evaluate the effectiveness of different types of information on an administrative function 1.2 Explain the basis for selecting tools, techniques and strategies to analyse administrative functions 1.3 Explain the constraints attached to the use of resources needed to resolve administrative problems 1.4 Explain how to apply risk assessment and management techniques to identify and resolve administrative problems 1.5 Analyse the effectiveness of different techniques used to resolve administrative problems Be able to identify administrative problems 2.1 Collect information relevant to the administrative problem 2.2 Use analytical techniques that are appropriate to the administrative problem 2.3 Clarify whether an administrative problem is recurrent, intermittent or a sole instance 2.4 Identify patterns of issues and problems 2.5 Identify the likely cause of an administrative problem

-Be able to resolve administrative problems 3.1 Select a strategy that is appropriate for the nature, scale, seriousness and priority of the administrative problem

-3.2 Develop a plan that addresses the administrative problem whilst

-minimising disruption to business 3.3 Identify success criteria that are

-capable of measuring the effectiveness of solutions to solve
+Title: D/506/1956 Resolve administrative problems Level: 4 Credit Value: 6 GLH: 56 Learning Outcomes The learner will: Assessment Criteria The learner can: Understand the principles underpinning the resolution of administrative problems 1.1 Evaluate the effectiveness of different types of information on an administrative function 1.2 Explain the basis for selecting tools, techniques and strategies to analyse administrative functions 1.3 Explain the constraints attached tothe use of resources needed to resolve administrative problems 1.4 Explain how to apply risk assessmentand management techniques to identify and resolve administrative problems 1.5 Analyse the effectiveness of different techniques used to resolve administrative problems 2.
+Be able to identify administrative problems 2.1 Collect information relevant to the administrative problem 2.2 Use analytical techniques that are appropriate to the administrative problem 2.3 Clarify whether an administrative problem is recurrent, intermittent or a sole instance 2.4 Identify patterns of issues and problems 2.5 Identify the likely cause of an administrative problem of the administrative problem 3.2 Develop a plan that addresses the administrative problem whilst minimising disruption to business 3.3 Identify success criteria that are capable of measuring the effectiveness of solutions to solve administrative problems 3.4 Implement a problem-solving plan within the agreed timescale and constraints 3.5 Take action to ensure that systems and processes are capable of preventing future reoccurrences 3.6 Evaluate the effectiveness of problem solving activities 3.7 Adhere to organisational policies and procedures, legal and ethical requirements when resolving Additional information about this unit administrative problems N/A Unit aim (s) This unit aims to develop the knowledge and skills required to resolve administrative problems and introduces learners to the principles underpinning theresolution of administrative problems.
+Upon completion of this unit, learners willbe able to identify and resolve administrative problems.
+Assessment requirements specified by a sector or regulatory body (if appropriate) Skills CFA Assessment Strategy Competence units (S/NVQ) Details of the relationship of the unit and relevant national occupational standards Business & Administration (2013) National Occupational Standards: CFABAG126 Plan how to solve business problems CFABAG127 Solve business problems

-administrative problems

-3.4 Implement a problem-solving plan within the agreed timescale and constraints

-3.5 Take action to ensure that systems

-and processes are capable of

-preventing future reoccurrences

-3.6 Evaluate the effectiveness of problem

-solving activities

-3.7 Adhere to organisational policies and

-procedures, legal and ethical requirements when resolving

-administrative problems

-Additional information about this unit '

-N/A

-Unit aim (s) This unit aims to develop the knowledge

-and skills required to resolve

-administrative problems and introduces learners to the principles underpinning the

-resolution of administrative problems.

-Upon completion of this unit, learners will

-be able to identify and resolve

-administrative problems.

-Assessment requirements specified by Skills CFA Assessment Strategy

-a sector or regulatory body (if appropriate) Competence units (S/NVQ)

-Details of the relationship of the unit Business & Administration (2013) National

-and relevant national occupational Occupational Standards:

-standards CFABAG126 Plan how to solve business problems

-business problemsCFABAG127 Solve business

-problems